IBM-Design/design-website/src/content/teams/teams.md

 <grid background="gray-10">
 <column lg="8">

-<medium>The foundational unit of design is the team.
-Learn how we leverage diversity to strengthen our teams and explore the types of roles we hire for.</medium>
+<p size="lg">The foundational unit of design is the team.
+Learn how we leverage diversity to strengthen our teams and explore the types of roles we hire for.</p>

 </column>